jdutronc/PyBer_Analysis/README.md

 <img align='center' src='Resources/PyBer_Summary.png'>

 We can easily see that the number of drivers in rural areas is much lower than in suburban and urban areas (31 times and 6 times lower respectively) which creates a lack of competition in those areas and inflates fares for the customer.
-Average fares in rural areas are XYZ and XYZ higher in rural areas than suburban and urban areas respectively.
+Average fares per driver in rural areas are 40% and 235% higher than in suburban and urban areas respectively.
+Ultimately this situation is not only detrimental to customers, but also represents an untapped revenue opportunity / loss of profit for PyBer.
+Revenue generated from ural areas only accounts for

 ## Summary and Recommendations